-A white card is considered a minor warning.

-- A yellow card is a more serious warning to ensure the fencer knows that consequences will occur if actions continue. - A red card is a serious warning where the fencer will actively be disadvantaged in their fight due to their actions. - A black card results in a match loss in the first instance, and a complete disqualification thereafter.
+- A white card is considered a minor warning. - UPDATE Please note: there are no "unofficial warnings" at any Herne's events.
+A white card should be considered an unofficial warning.
+A white card is not to be seen as a punishment, rather it is a different name for an unofficial warning that can be logged on HEMA Scorecard. - A yellow card is a more serious warning to ensure the fencer knows that consequences will occur if actions continue. - A red card is a serious warning where the fencer will actively be disadvantaged in their fight due to their actions. - A black card results in a match loss in the first instance, and a complete disqualification thereafter.